grafana/alloy/docs/sources/reference/components/loki.source.podlogs.md

 # loki.source.podlogs

+`loki.source.podlogs` discovers `PodLogs` resources on Kubernetes.
+The `PodLogs` resources provide rules for which Kubernetes Pods to discover on your cluster.

-`loki.source.podlogs` discovers `PodLogs` resources on Kubernetes and, using the Kubernetes API, tails logs from Kubernetes containers of Pods specified by the discovered Pods.
+`loki.source.podlogs` uses the Kubernetes API to tail the logs from the discovered Kubernetes Pods.

 `loki.source.podlogs` is similar to `loki.source.kubernetes`, but uses custom resources rather than being fed targets from another component.

 {{< admonition type="note" >}}
 Because `loki.source.podlogs` uses the Kubernetes API to tail logs, it uses more network traffic and CPU consumption of Kubelets than `loki.source.file`.